marcusoftnet/marcusoftnet.github.io/_posts/2015-12-07-some-kanban-qa-from-a-keen-learner.md

 - [David J Andersons Successful Evolutionary Change for Your Technology Business](http://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402/) book is the bible and talks about The Kanban Method
 - [Mike Burrows Kanban from the Inside](http://www.amazon.com/Kanban-Inside-Understand-connect-introduce/dp/0985305193/) is a interesting read that takes a standpoint in the values behind Kanban.
 Highly recommended
-- [Mine and Joakim Sundens Kanban In Action](http://bit.ly/theKanbanBook) is of course the best...
+- [Mine and Joakim Sunden's Kanban In Action](http://bit.ly/theKanbanBook) is of course the best...
 No seriously it's a introduction that makes for a good first read and as a companion to a team or company starting with kanban

 ## Conclusion